EttusResearch/uhd/CODING.md

 * Feel free to use modern C/C++ features even if they were not used before.
   Make sure they work with the compilers and dependencies which are set for the version of UHD the commit will be made upon.
-The Ettus CI system will be able to confirm this.
+Our continuous integration system will be able to confirm this.
   For interesting new features, use 'anchor commits', which describe clearly which new feature was used.
 They can be used as a reference for other developers.
 Example: